ibm-cloud-docs/key-protect/cli-changelog.md

 ### Changes
 {: #cli-changelog-052-changes}

-- Added endpoint `eu-fr2` (URL is `https://private.eu-fr2.kms.cloud.ibm.com`);
-  you need to request access to use this endpoint.

 - Commands that specify JSON outout (`--output json`) now return an empty JSON structure if there is no output.